If you want to learn the overhead press, you’ve come to the right place!

 Absolutely – for a very long time, I used only dumbbells.
 Even after I developed enough strength to press the bar itself, I would warm up using dumbbells and do lighter sets with higher reps to help me gain the strength I needed to press the bar.

-Because it’s a much harder lift – think about how much easier it is to lift something if you are pushing against an object that doesn’t move (such as a bench, in the bench press).
+Because it’s a much harder lift!
 Since the press uses every muscle in your body, and your weaknesses have nowhere to hide, the number is usually much lower.
 Also, your shoulders just aren’t as strong as your legs 🙂

 It depends on your exact training program, but for every “bench press workout”, there should be an “overhead press workout.”
 That doesn’t necessarily mean do them on the same day, but they should even out.

 Remember – your pressing movements complement each other and should be done evenly.
-But first and foremost, be sure to include some variation of the press in you programming.
+But first and foremost, be sure to include some variation of the press in your programming.

-Have any questions on how to overhead press?
+Have any other questions on how to overhead press?

 What struggles are you having?